Pango Bay, Port Vila – Image courtesy of Ramada Resort Breakas Beach Vanuatu

 See more beaches…

-(Efate Island) – Make your own footprints on this long, palm and tree-fringed golden-sand beach, ideal for swimming, snorkelling or surfing in places.
+(Efate Island) – Make your own footprints on this long, palm and tree-fringed white-sand beach, ideal for swimming, snorkelling or surfing in places.

 Enjoy a range of creature comforts at the beachfront Eratap Beach Resort, an upmarket boutique hotel located along the southern coastline of Efate, just 20-minutes drive from Port Vila.